The Impact of Crime on Victims – AssaultJune 12, 2021 2022-03-30 22:57

 Be the support system they desperately need

 Abuse can leave wounds that last a lifetime.
-It’s possible that recovery will take longer than anticipated.
+Recovery may take longer than anticipated.
 Even if the incident happened a long time ago, you may need to maintain in touch with the victim.
 Communities may shun a survivor due to the stigma associated with sexual assault.
 Support from friends and family can make a loved one feel less alone and hopeless.
 Survivors often hold themselves responsible for the abuse.
 Especially if they know the perpetrator.
-It’s possible that you’ll need to tell the victim that the abuse was not their fault.
+You may need to tell the victim that the abuse was not their fault.

 Do what you can